japerry911/blockchainexpert-course/solidity_fundamentals/notes.md

     - can use `pop()` and `push()`
 - arrays are costly to use in terms of gas, especially dynamic-sized
 - In Solidity, any assignment from storage to memory always makes a copy

+### Strings

+- strings - data type used to store UTF-8 encoded characters
+    - reference type
+    - not possible to do index access, `+=`, `pop`, `push`, `length`, etc...
+        - have to manipulate string yourself
+    - not very flexible
+    - expensive to use
+    - difficult to manipulate
+    - it is prefered to use the `bytes` type when possible
+- bytes - data type that represents an array of bytes
+    - useful for storing characters as raw data
+    - must be stored in `memory`, `calldata`, or `storage`
+    - have index access, `pop`, `push`, `length`, `delete`, etc...
+    - example:
+    ```solidity
+        bytes myRawData = "hello world";
+    ```
+- Both string and bytes values can be converted between each type.
+For example, it is valid to assign a string literal ("hello world") to a bytes variable.
+- comparison of strings and bytes
+    - The string type stores the UTF-8 encoded data of an underlying bytes array.
+When using string types you have no access to .length or index access; this makes strings very inflexible.
+The bytes type stores raw byte data and provides index access as well as the .length property.
+Both bytes and string types can be stored in memory, storage and calldata.
+However, if a bytes type is defined in storage it can be a dynamic byte array allowing access to .push() and .pop().